Date: September 2015 – Present

 Role: Project Developers, Promoters, and Governance Architects

-The numbers of forcibly displaced people around the world are at an all time high and growing, with many living in countries unprepared to host them.
+The numbers of forcibly displaced people around the world are at an all-time high and growing, with many refugees living in countries unprepared to host them.
 Lebanon’s 1 million Syrian refugees amount to a quarter of its population.
-Jordan’s over 600,000 refugees are straining its housing market and water resources.
-90% of refugees in these countries are living below the poverty line and about half are under the age of 15.
+Jordan’s 600,000+ refugees are straining its housing market and water resources.
+90% of refugees in these countries live below the poverty line and about half are under the age of 15.
 Meanwhile, migration to Europe is straining the fabric of the continent’s political union.

 This situation will likely grow more extreme over time.
 Over the coming decades, the World Bank and IMF estimate that worldwide displacement and migration will rise due to global inequality, labor shortages in low-skilled sectors in developed countries (combined with population growth in developing countries), increased mobility, and climate change.